-SECUS ۰ ۲ Volume VI, Number 3 January 1978 The SIECUS Report is published bi are sold on a volume basis only, wi September.
-Subscription rates: Individual, \$10.0 and foreign, £5.
-Institutional, \$18.0 £9.
-Single copies of any issue, \$1.5 Queries about subscriptions and de Human Sciences Press, 72 Fifth Aver (overseas office: 3 Henrietta Street, 8LU).
-Editorial queries should be address below.
-SIECUS Report is available on mi th volumes beginning in 0 for one year; Canadian 0; Canadian and foreign, 0. elivery should be sent to nue, New York, NY 10011 London, England WC2E sent to SIECUS at the crofilm from University Microfilms, 300 North Zeeb Road, An Editor-Mary S. Calderone, M Associate Editor-Frederick И.D.
-Copyright © 1978 by The Sex Info Council of the U.S., Inc., 137-155 Nor NY 11550.
-Library of Congress catalog carc No part of the SIECUS Report may be without written permission from th Office. rmation and Education th Franklin, Hempstead, d number 72-627361 reproduced in any form tradition (much as they are presented in Human Sexuality) and we learn the current teachings on all aspects of sexuality, including contraception.
+Volume VI; Number 3

+January 1978

+The SIECUS Report is published bi-monthly.
+Subscriptions are sold on a volume basis only, with volumes beginning in September.

+Subscription rates: Individual, \$10.00 for one year; Canadian and foreign, £5.
+Institutional, \$18.00; Canadian and foreign, £9.
+Single copies of any issue, \$1.50.

+Queries about subscriptions and delivery should be sent to Human Sciences Press.
+72 Fifth Avenue, New York, NY 10011 (overseas office: 3 Henrietta Street, London, England WC2E 8LU).
+Editorial queries should be sent to SIECUS at the address below.

+SIECUS Report is available on microfilm from University Microfilms, 300 North Zeeb Road, Ann Arbor, MI 48106.

+Editor-Mary S. Calderone, M.D.
+Associate Editor-Frederick E. Bidgood, M.A.

+Copyright © 1978 by The Sex Information and Education Council of the U.S., Inc., 137-155 North Franklin, Hempstead, NY 11550.

+Library of Congress catalog card number 72-627361

+No part of the SIECUS Report may be reproduced in any form without written permission from the SIECUS Publications Office.

+tradition (much as they are presented in Human Sexuality) and we learn the current teachings on all aspects of sexuality, including contraception.
 But we also are told that there is dissent in the church on several of these aspects, especially contraception, and we are assigned readings from certain controversial Dutch theologians.
-Classroom discussion focuses on the complexity of these issues and on the individual's responsibility to ''inform his conscience.''
+Classroom discussion focuses on the complexity of these issues and on the individual's responsibility to "inform his conscience."